ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Input Locations

-The _Input Locations_ file allows the user to specify the location of all inputs files relative to the _/input_ folder.
+The _Input Locations_ file allows the user to specify the location of all input files relative to the _/input_ folder, which is located in the root of the Contract Tracing Model directory.
 This allows the user to organise multiple simulation configurations without overwriting existing configurations within the _/input_ folder.

-The input locations file's name must be set to _inputLocations.json_.
+The name of the _Input Locations_ file must be set to _inputLocations.json_.

 <img src="inputLocations.png" alt="input Locations" width="600">